syeddanish41/wAlnut/README.md

 have the best intentions to do good, intelligent machines will cause many new problems.
 For example, there will be massive job loss since most jobs can be replaced by intelligent machines.
-A possible solution to this hard problem will be to augment our brains and become super intelligent.
+A possible solution to this hard problem will be to augment our brains and become super intelligent as a species.

 The current short term goal is to experiment with a simplified visual pathway from an eye that sees binary bitmap training videos to experimental general